This tool reveals which of your favorite apps are sharing way too much data

 When I downloaded and started using the McDonald’s app, for instance, Seudo started throwing up warnings about “tracking technology that could be gathering your personal information,” and suggested that McDonald’s was collecting all sorts of data about the characteristics of my phone.
 It also showed that this information was heading to Kochava, an analytics firm and data broker.
 A McDonald’s spokesperson, after requesting one business day to investigate and respond to these findings, did not provide further comment before publication.

 Seudo’s reporting on TikTok was a bit stranger.
-At first, Seudo’s app would alert me about once per minute that “your network connections are being tracked,” and that “your location can also be tracked with this access.”
+At first, Seudo’s app would alert me about once per minute that “your network connections are being tracked” and that “your location can also be tracked with this access.”

 “You’ll notice that right off the bat, every request that comes in is a massive amount of information,” Storozuk says of TikTok in particular.